What is the difference between a Licensed Psychologist and other types of therapists?

 However, the education, training and skills between the professions vary greatly.

-Minimally, a licensed psychologist must have an advanced graduate degree from an approved educational institution, a minimum amount of supervised psychotherapeutic experience (before and after they graduate), and pass the state licensing examination.
-In the state of Florida, they must also receive ongoing continuing education in order to renew their license every two years.
-Licensed psychologists are trained and licensed to provide psychotherapy, counseling, psychodiagnostic assessment, evaluations, forensic testimony and consultations for treatment.
+To become a licensed psychologist, one must acquire an advanced graduate degree from an approved educational institution, a minimum amount of supervised psychotherapeutic experience (before and after graduation), and pass the state licensing examination.
+In addition, in states like Florida, licensed psychologists must also receive ongoing continuing education to renew their license every two years.
+Unlike other mental health professionals, licensed psychologists have a doctoral degree in psychology and have completed extensive training in psychotherapy, counseling, psychodiagnostic assessment, evaluations, forensic testimony, and consultations for treatment.
+They are equipped to work with people of all ages and in various settings, including schools, hospitals, mental health clinics, and private practices.